 Follow the 20-20-20 Rule: During prolonged screen use, take breaks every 20 minutes and look at something at least 20 feet away for about 20 seconds.
 This practice reduces eye strain and minimizes tear evaporation.

-Maintain a Comfortable Environment: A humidifier adds moisture to the air, especially in dry or air-conditioned rooms.
+Maintain a Comfortable Environment: Use a humidifier to add moisture to the air, especially in dry or air-conditioned rooms.
 Adjusting the indoor environment can prevent excessive tear evaporation.

 Stay Hydrated: Drinking enough water promotes overall health and may help maintain proper tear production.